Kevin Severin backpacking at Big Bend National Park

 About Me

-Outside of writing, I spend my time behind a camera, on the road or outdoors—backpacking, traveling and occasionally storm chasing.
-I love to cook, read, run and experience live music whenever I can.
-I also play the saxophone and basketball.
-If you’re curious, my favorite artist is Lord Huron, and my favorite novel is Meant to Be.
+When I’m not writing or behind a camera, you can usually find me exploring somewhere new, training for a race, playing basketball or tending to my peppers.
+I love to read, camp and experience live music whenever I can.
+I also play the bassoon and the saxophone.
+If you’re curious, my favorite artist is Lord Huron, and my favorite novel is Meant to Be by Emily Giffin.

 View My Photography